-	So, you can guard your house to make sure your kitty is safe behind your back.
+So, you can guard your house to ensure your kitty is safe behind your back.

 Also, put all the harmful things away from its reach.
 Unplug electricity sockets and try to stock the wires out, as you don’t want a shocked cat when you get home.

-	And we know the situation can get even worse, so make sure your electric supplies are restrained.
+And we know the situation can worsen, so ensure your electric supplies are restrained.

 Moreover, keep the inner doors open to prevent your cat from getting locked away.

 To protect items in the house, put away any breakable objects, especially glass products etc. Not only those but also secure away flammable items to prevent your companion from doing anything that might “burn”.

 Also, keep sharp things away from its reach.